Public Transport

 What makes this unique

-An incredible 82% of the Mornington Peninsula is not serviced by adequate public transport.
-There are significant levels of social and economic disadvantage on the Peninsula which are worsened by a dependency on private vehicles.
+An incredible 82 per cent of the Mornington Peninsula is not serviced by adequate public transport.
+There are significant levels of social and economic disadvantage on the Peninsula which are made worse by a dependency on private vehicles.

-Public transport emerged as a clear priority for our community through the Community Vision engagement process.
-Our community will benefit from transport and economic benefits, with a reduction of car dependency, better connectivity and access to jobs, education, services and amenity across the Mornington Peninsula and beyond.
+Public transport emerged as a clear priority for our community through the Community Vision process.
+Our community would benefit from transport and economic benefits, with a reduction in car dependency, better connectivity and access to jobs, education, services and amenity across the Mornington Peninsula.

-The long timeframe for electrification of rail onto the Mornington Peninsula, means that the significance of buses for local public transport is crucial.
+The uncertain timeframe for electrification of rail on the Mornington Peninsula, means that reliable and frequent buses are the most significant form of public transport for getting around the Peninsula.

 The bus services on the Peninsula need to be reviewed as an integrated system rather than just a collection of routes, to improve connections and reduce barriers to linked trips.
 This would provide much needed opportunities for residents to connect to important activity centres in Hastings, Rosebud, Mornington, Frankston and beyond.